supervisely-ecosystem/template-export-app/DEV.md

 `sly.app.Export` class will handle export routines for you:

 - it will check that selected project or dataset exist and that you have access to work with it,
 - it will upload your result data to Team Files and clean temporary folder, containing result archive in remote container or local hard drive if you are debugging your app.
-Your application must return string, containing path to result archive or folder.
+- Your application must return string, containing path to result archive or folder.
+If you return path to folder - this folder will be automatically archived.

 `sly.app.Export` has a `Context` subclass which contains all required information that you need for exporting your data from Supervisely platform: